fbpx

 A few years ago, I met a new student from Columbia who had just entered Canada.
 Right from the beginning, I noticed something different about her that I could not put my finger on.
 As she entered classes and began the new chapter in Canada.
 I noticed that there was such a consistent joy in her life that she shared with everyone she met.
 Later that year, she confirmed my suspicion that she was a follower of Jesus.
 The joy, that was so obvious in her life, came from the Spirit of God living inside her.

-In his letter to the Ephesians, the apostle Paul tells them to “be filled” not with wine but with the Holy Spirit.
+In his letter to the Ephesians, the apostle Paul tells them to “be filled” with the Holy Spirit.

-Drinking alcohol can make us feel carefree and lead to a great night of singing at the pub but it really doesn’t give lasting satisfaction.
-Others may attempt to use sex, food, shopping, fame, fitness, or fashion to numb the pain and difficulty of life or find satisfaction for their soul.
+Drinking alcohol can make us feel carefree and lead to a great night of singing at the pub.
+In reality, it really doesn’t give lasting satisfaction.
+Others may attempt to use sex, food, shopping, fame, fitness, or fashion to numb the pain and difficulty of life.

-The apostle commands followers of Jesus to be filled with the Spirit of God so that their souls have deep, long-lasting satisfaction in Him.
+The apostle commands followers of Jesus to be filled with the Spirit of God.
+He want us to that deep, long-lasting satisfaction in Him.
 The logical question then is, “How can we be filled by God’s Spirit?”

 The answer that scripture gives us is incredibly simple and difficult–a deep reliance on the Spirit’s power.